bantolov/RhetosWorkshop/Day2/day2.md

     They can be used for customized and more complex data initialization.
 * Usage in the object model
 * Usage in the database
+* Usage in polymorphic implementation
+  * **Skip** this example for now.
+Polymorphic concept will be covered later in the workshop.

 ## Domain Object Model